 Photos by Kip Sikora

 Chef Taylor and his wife, Casie, have had a hive at their Spicewood home since 2010.
-Taylor was first inspired to become a beekeeper when he learned of Colony Collapse Disorder.
+Taylor was first inspired to become a beekeeper when he learned of Colony Collapse Disorder (CCD).
 The fascination with the incredible and ecologically-critical honeybee inspired Taylor and Casie’s vision for Apis.
 Along with backyard beekeepers everywhere, we hope to do our part to combat CCD and promote the health of honeybees in our area.

 Our vision is to provide tours of the hives for guests interested in learning more about beekeeping.
-We also look forward to eventually selling jars of our honey to guests who would like to bring a part of Apis home.

 We would like to thank our beekeepers at TerraPurezza, handled by Karina Mackow, for their support in installation and maintenance of the Apiary at Apis.